Jack Johnson (musician)

-Jack Hody Johnson (born May 18, 1975) is an American singer-songwriter, filmmaker, and former professional surfer.
-Johnson is known primarily for his work in the soft rock and acoustic pop genres.
-In 2001, he achieved commercial success after the release of his debut album, Brushfire Fairytales.
-Johnson has reached number one on the Billboard 200 chart with his albums Sing-A-Longs and Lullabies for the Film Curious George in 2006, Sleep Through the Static in 2008, To the Sea in 2010 and From Here to Now to You in 2013.
+Jack Hody Johnson (born May 18, 1975) is an American singer-songwriter.
+He plays a variety of styles including pop, rock, acoustic, folk and surf rock.

+Johnson's musicianship has earned him multiple spots on the Billboard 200 chart, reaching number one on the chart with his albums Sing-A-Longs and Lullabies for the Film Curious George in 2006, Sleep Through the Static in 2008, To the Sea in 2010 and From Here to Now to You in 2013.
 His album In Between Dreams peaked at number two on the chart in 2005 and again in 2013.

 Johnson is active in environmentalism and sustainability, often with a focus on the world's oceans.
 Johnson and his wife Kim created the Johnson Ohana Charitable Foundation and the Kōkua Hawaii Foundation.
 In 2008, Johnson adopted the concept of greening (reduce and reuse), and donated 100% of the proceeds of the Sleep Through the Static tour to the Johnson Ohana Charitable Foundation.
 Similarly, the proceeds from the 2010 To the Sea album tour went to All at Once, a Johnson-backed collaboration of greening charities promoting fan involvement.